Poincaré recurrence theorem: Proof idea and further discussion

-Imagine any finite starting volume $D_1$ of the phase space and to follow its path under the dynamics of the system.
+Imagine any finite starting volume $D$ of the phase space and follow its path under the dynamics of the system. ("Finite" here means that the volume is positive.)
 The volume evolves through a "phase tube" in the phase space, keeping its size constant.
-Assuming a finite phase space, after some number of steps $k_1$ the phase tube must intersect itself.
-This means that at least a finite fraction $R_1$ of the starting volume is recurring.
+Since the phase space is finite, after some number of steps $k_1$ the phase tube must intersect itself in some positive volume.
+Translating this intersection backwards in time, we find that at least a finite fraction of the starting volume is recurring.

-Now, consider the size of the non-returning portion $D_2$ of the starting phase volume – that portion that never returns to the starting volume.
-Using the principle just discussed in the last paragraph, we know that if the non-returning portion is finite, then a finite part $R_2$ of it must return after $k_2$ steps.
-But that would be a contradiction, since in a number $k_3=$lcm$(k_1, k_2)$ of step, both $R_1$ and $R_2$ would be returning, against the hypothesis that only $R_1$ was.
-Thus, the non-returning portion of the starting volume cannot be the empty set, i.e. all $D_1$ is recurring after some number of steps.
+Now, consider the size of the non-returning portion $D_1$ of the starting phase volume–that portion that never returns to the starting volume $D$.
+Using the principle in the last paragraph, we know that if $D_1$ is finite, then a finite part of it must return to $D_1$ after a number of steps, and therefore also returns to $D$.
+This contradicts the fact that all of $D_1$ is non-returning.
+We must conclude that the non-returning portion $D_1$has volume 0.

-The theorem does not comment on certain aspects of recurrence which this proof cannot guarantee:
+The theorem does not comment on certain aspects of recurrence that this proof cannot guarantee: